 Preparation

-- Meanwhile, prepare the rest of the recipe ingredients and attach the metal food grinder to your KitchenAid stand mixer.
+- Meanwhile, prepare the rest of the recipe ingredients and attach the metal grinder to your KitchenAid stand mixer.

 - In the same skillet, heat 2 tablespoons of olive oil and add the onion.
 Let it cook over medium heat for a couple of minutes.

-- Turn up the heat a little and add the mixed mushrooms or chopped button mushrooms.
+- Turn up the heat a little and add the mixed mushrooms or chopped mushrooms.
 Let them brown on one side, then stir.

 - Add the sliced garlic, thyme, and sliced leek.
 Stir and let everything cook for about 4 minutes.

-- Let it cook for about 10 minutes over low heat so the juices reduce and thicken.
+- Let it cook for about 10 minutes over low heat, so the juices reduce and thicken.
 When done, turn off the heat and let it cool to room temperature.

 - Preheat the oven to 195º C.